 The church will be cleaned and disinfected after each Mass, and we need to begin that process immediately after Mass.

-Mass will be live streamed on our Facebook page for anyone who does not want to attend in person.
-Do not come to Mass if you have any symptoms of illness.
+11:00 Mass will be live streamed on our Facebook page for anyone who does not want to attend in person.
+Please do not come to Mass if you have any symptoms of illness.
 If you are older than age 65, have a compromised health condition or caring for the sick in any way, please consider very carefully if it is wise for you to come.

 Light a Candle for Prayer Intentions